USS Tilefish: Third and fourth war patrols

-Tilefish departed Oahu on September 10, 1944.
+Tilefish departed Oahu on 10 September 1944.
 This patrol, conducted in the Sea of Okhotsk and off the Kuril Islands, was made difficult by rough seas which produced swells reaching heights of 30 to 40 feet (9 to 12 m).
-Despite the problems imposed by high seas, Tilefish sank a small trawler with her four-inch (102 mm) gun on September 23.
-On October 3, she destroyed two small cargo vessels as they were leaving Hitokappu Bay of Iturup.
-On October 6, Tilefish claimed two more kills—a cargo ship and a wooden-hulled antisubmarine vessel.During the mid-watch on 13 October, an adventurous owl came on board.
+Despite the problems imposed by high seas, Tilefish sank a small trawler with her four-inch (102 mm) gun on 23 September.
+On 3 October, she destroyed two small cargo vessels as they were leaving Hitokappu Bay of Iturup.
+On 6 October, Tilefish claimed two more kills—a cargo ship and a wooden-hulled antisubmarine vessel.During the mid-watch on 13 October, an adventurous owl came on board.
 The feathered seafarer was promptly dubbed Boris Hootski and made official ship's mascot.
-On October 16 she sank the Japanese guard boat Kyowa Maru No.2 (108 GRT) On October 17, to prevent its being salvaged, she blew out the stern of a vessel grounded west of Japan's Shimushiru Island (today the Russian island Simushir).
-Tilefish ended her third patrol at Midway Island on October 24, 1944.
+On 16 October she sank the Japanese guard boat Kyowa Maru No.2 (108 GRT) On 17 October, to prevent its being salvaged, she blew out the stern of a vessel grounded west of Japan's Shimushiru Island (today the Russian island Simushir).
+Tilefish ended her third patrol at Midway Island on 24 October 1944.

 On 15 November, Tilefish got underway for the Kuril Islands.
 During the first half of this patrol, she operated in northern waters but was hampered by bitterly cold weather, poor visibility, and hurricane-force winds.
 The mountainous waves forced the submarine to submerge to ride out the storm.
-On November 25, Tilefish entered the Sea of Okhotsk to patrol the coast of Shimushiru Island.
+On 25 November, Tilefish entered the Sea of Okhotsk to patrol the coast of Shimushiru Island.
 Snow frosted the periscope and prevented accurate identification of possible targets.
 By 16 December, Tilefish had moved south to take up a lifeguard station off Najima Saki.
-On the morning of December 22, she sank Chidori, a torpedo boat [758 tons], and evaded a Japanese counterattack of depth charges and aerial bombs without damage.
-She departed the patrol area on December 24 and arrived at Pearl Harbor on January 2, 1945.
+On the morning of 22 December, she sank Chidori, a torpedo boat [758 tons], and evaded a Japanese counterattack of depth charges and aerial bombs without damage.
+She departed the patrol area on 24 December and arrived at Pearl Harbor on 2 January 1945.